httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 clear-text TLS Client Hello extensions.

-The authentication proofs described in this document are not bound to individual HTTP requests; if the same user sends an authentication proof on multiple requests they will all be identical.
+The authentication proofs described in this document are not bound to individual HTTP requests; if the key is used for authentication proofs on multiple requests they will all be identical.
 This allows for better compression when sending over the wire, but implies that client implementations that multiplex different security contexts over a single HTTP connection need to ensure that